 The Ordinance passed on child rapists today aims at protecting girl child by laying down ‘new laws’ with deterrent punishments such as: ‘in case of rape of a girl under 16 years, minimum punishment has been increased from 10 years to 20 years, extendable to imprisonment for rest of life, which shall mean imprisonment till that person’s natural life.
-In case of rape of a girl under 12 years, the minimum punishment is that of 20 years imprisonment, which can be increased to imprisonment for life or death penalty.’
+In case of rape of a girl under 12 years, the minimum punishment is that of 20 years imprisonment, which can be increased to imprisonment for life or the death penalty.’

 As we all recall the Criminal Laws (Rajasthan Amendment) Bill 2018, passed in the Rajasthan Assembly by a voice vote to amend the Indian Penal Code, 1860 it principally aimed in protecting girl child by laying down deterrent punishments and included death sentence, to offenders of child rape of girls below 12, however, a mere perusal of the National Crime Record Bureau 2016 report will confirm that the number of crimes registered against children has progressively ascended in the State of Rajasthan and it ranks 4th in crime against children and women category.
 In 2015, the State had registered 3,689 cases of crime against children, whereas it is alarming and distressing to note that the State of Rajasthan recorded 4,034 such cases in the year 2016.
-Thus statistics proves that crimes against children have significantly increased by 345 in year under review which is an increase of 3.8% of crimes against children and the State of Rajasthan.
-The State police registered about 728 cases of child rape in the year 2015, which was increased to 858 in 2016 with the so called implementation of a ‘stringent law’ that was extolled, eulogized and hailed.
+Thus statistics prove that crimes against children have significantly increased by 345 in a year under review which is an increase of 3.8% of crimes against children and the State of Rajasthan.
+The State police registered about 728 cases of child rape in the year 2015, which was increased to 858 in 2016 with the so-called implementation of a ‘stringent law’ that was extolled, eulogized and hailed.

 Children are usually referred to as minors in the eyes of law, there seems to be a sudden rather futile sub-division within minors themselves.
-Would this sub-division and the dominance of the so called stringent rape laws justify itself merely because an average age of a girl attaining puberty was taken into consideration?
+Would this sub-division and the dominance of the so-called stringent rape laws justify itself merely because the average age of a girl attaining puberty was taken into consideration?
 If that be the case, this flawed law clearly creates a selective and hostile discrimination, which is a violation of Article 15 of the Indian Constitution, amongst minors in case of rape.

 This is a flawed law that is passed must not be celebrated!
 Child rape is an epidemic in India; it needs more attention than what it has ever received.
 Individually and collectively the Pillars of the Constitution, i.e., the Legislatures, the Executive and the Judiciary has failed us from protecting girl child, young and old women – our daughter, sisters, mothers etc., we cannot afford to lose any further.
-Periodic gruesome and grisly child rape cannot be classified as crimes anymore – this is civil unrest, it is a war between the diminutive young and the old, it is a battle field and as our venerated and honoured Indian Army has protected our nation as a whole since time immemorial in times of war, it is now time for them to protect our daughters, sisters and mothers etc., and eradicate the disgraceful, evil, epidemic parasites from this society and secure peace.
-The intervention of our ever vigilant, forthright steadfast soldiers and provide the women of India a safe and secure environment from these attacks, we know even if we are in the last line of defence, they will not fail us.
+Periodic gruesome and grisly child rape cannot be classified as crimes anymore – this is civil unrest, it is a war between the diminutive young and the old, it is a battlefield and as our venerated and honored Indian Army has protected our nation as a whole since time immemorial in times of war, it is now time for them to protect our daughters, sisters and mothers etc., and eradicate the disgraceful, evil, epidemic parasites from this society and secure peace.
+The intervention of our ever vigilant, forthright steadfast soldiers and provide the women of India a safe and secure environment from these attacks, we know even if we are in the last line of defense, they will not fail us.

 About the Author

-Maffi Devadoss is a bright, talented and ambitious lawyer with 5 years of legal experience in the United Kingdom and India.
+Maffei Devadoss is a bright, talented and ambitious lawyer with 5 years of legal experience in the United Kingdom and India.
 Has a proven record of providing effective advice to clients delivering positive outcomes.

 • National Leadership Conference, Chennai, India